What is an Intrusion Detection System (IDS)?

 A HIDS works by monitoring the file configurations, registry settings, logs, network activity, and other critical aspects of a host machine.
 The system evaluates this information against predefined security policies to identify any unusual or malicious activity.
 In case of an attack, HIDS alerts the administrator immediately so that quick action can be taken to prevent further damage.

-Without a proper intrusion detection system in place, attackers can quickly exploit vulnerabilities in your network by installing malware or accessing sensitive data without authorization.
+Without a proper intrusion detection system in place, attackers can quickly exploit vulnerabilities in your network by installing malware or accessing sensitive data without authorisation.
 A HIDS ensures that all endpoints are monitored round-the-clock for potential threats.

 Intrusion Prevention System

-An Intrusion Prevention System (IPS) is a proactive security measure designed to prevent unauthorized access to computer networks.
+An Intrusion Prevention System (IPS) is a proactive security measure designed to prevent unauthorised access to computer networks.
 IPS technology works by examining network traffic in real-time, identifying potential threats, and taking action to block them before they can cause harm.
 An IPS is an essential component of any comprehensive cybersecurity strategy.

 Intrusion Prevention Systems are capable of detecting and preventing a wide range of cyber attacks, including malware infections, denial-of-service attacks, and SQL injection attempts.
-By analyzing network traffic patterns and comparing them against established baselines, an IPS can quickly identify suspicious activity and take steps to mitigate the risk.
+By analysing network traffic patterns and comparing them against established baselines, an IPS can quickly identify suspicious activity and take steps to mitigate the risk.
 This makes it an invaluable tool for businesses seeking to protect their sensitive data from would-be attackers.

 One key advantage of Intrusion Prevention Systems is that they are able to act autonomously without requiring human intervention.